dask/dask/docs/source/ghost.rst

    >>> filt = g.map_blocks(func)

-While we used a scipy function above this could have been any arbitrary function.
+While in this case we used a SciPy function above this could have been any arbitrary function.
 This is a good interaction point with Numba_.

 If your function does not preserve the shape of the block then you will need to provide either a ``blockshape`` if your block sizes are regular or